 Are you interested in becoming a welder?
 The demand for welders continues to grow at a steady pace.
-Midwest Technical Institute (MTI) offers two programs in welding: Journeyman Welder and Journeyman Welder II.
+Midwest Technical Institute (MTI) offers two programs in welding: Welding Program and Welding & Pipefitting Program.

 If you’re interested in becoming a welder, the following frequently asked questions may help you understand more about this field.